-Center for Information Technology Integration University of Michigan at Ann Arbor honey@citi.umich.edu lem-solving patterns.
+Center for Information Technology Integration University of Michigan at Ann Arbor honey@citi.umich.edu resources, as is required by a range of collaborative scientific problem-solving patterns.
 To make such sharing simple and effective demands data access schemes that are scalable, reliable, and efficient.